 Böhmer, Johann Friedrich Eberhard (1753–1828): Caroline’s brother-in-law.
 Studied law under his father, Georg Ludwig Böhmer, in Göttingen from 1770, attaining his doctorate in 1779.
 From 1780 associate faculty member in law, from 1784 full professor.
 Husband of Dorothea Elisabeth, née Busse (1760–1803); father of Rosalia Louisa Amalia (1801–86).

 Böhmer, Johann Georg Wilhelm (1761–1839): Caroline’s brother-in-law for whose wife she was mistaken after the incidents in Mainz.
 Jurist, politician, librarian.
 From 1779 student in Göttingen, from 1785 lectured there privately on ecclesiastical law and history, moving to the secondary school in Worms as professor in 1788 and eventually becoming corector.
 He resigned this position and from 1792 served as secretary to the leader of the French army of occupation in Mainz, Adam Philippe de Custine, acquiring thereafter several administrative positions in Mainz.
 Cofounder of the Mainz Club after taking over editorial duties for the Mainzer Zeitung and a member of the Rhinish German National Assembly.
-Imprisoned by the Prussians as a hostage in 1793 in the fortress at Ehrenbreitstein and on the Petersberg near Erfurt after the fall of Mainz.
+See his description in the list of clubbists published in 1793 in Frankfurt, Getreues Namenverzeichnis der in Mainz sich befindenden 454 Klubbisten, mit Bemerkung derselben Charakter (Frankfurt 1793), 3: “Böhmer; from Göttingen; Lutheran schoolmaster, spy during the siege of Mainz.
+Custine’s secretary.”
+He was imprisoned by the Prussians as a hostage in 1793 in the fortress at Ehrenbreitstein and on the Petersberg near Erfurt after the fall of Mainz.
 After his release in 1795 he worked in Westphalia till 1813, including in French service under the administration of Jerome, before returning to Göttingen.
 Appointed to a librarian position in Göttingen law library in 1816 and afterward lectured privately in law.
 For more documentation esp. concerning his role in Mainz, see note 15 to Caroline’s letter to Friedrich Ludwig Wilhelm Meyer on 27 October 1792 (letter 118).
 (Portrait: in Hugo Erich von Boehmer, Geschichte der Familie von Boehmer .)

 Böhmer, Justus Lud(o)wig Becht(h)old (1755–1821): Brother of Franz Böhmer, hence one of Caroline’s brothers-in-law.
 Studied and became a private lecturer in Göttingen, from 1783 Hofrath and Kanzleirath in Hannover, from 1798 in a legal administrative position at the appeals court in Celle.
 Luise Wiedemann apparently wished Lotte had married him.

-Utteline's PosyWould that I were beautiful, Alas, I am not.
-And though I be quite pious, That helps me less than naught.
-Though money may help some, I myself have none.
-Unfortunat'ly thus for me No sweetheart has yet come.
+Utteline's PosyWould I were beautiful, But such I am not.
+And though I be pious, That helps me naught.
+Though money helps some, I myself have none.
+Hence alas quite for me No sweetheart has come.

 Böhmer, Friederike Sophie Amalie (Emmi), married name Meyer (16 July 1766–31 January 1840): From June 1784 Caroline’s sister-in-law, from 1785 wife of Friedrich Johann Lorenz Meyer, who had studied in Göttingen and from 1784 was canon in Hamburg; they had nine children and celebrated their 50th wedding anniversary in 1835.
 Luise Michaelis would visit them in Hamburg.